KsNewSpace/Ks_Stockalike_Overhaul/README.md

 ***Please check every mod for dependencies in case I forget to list them***

 To download a mod on Github check the right side for "Releases".
 There you can download the latest mod as a zip file.
-Please check every mod for dependencies listed on the main page or the KSP forums in case I forget to list them.

 # Audio - Visual (mostly)